-An immunological mechanism triggered by Borrelia burgdorferi, the cause of Lyme disease, has been proposed in at least a subset of patients, based on histological findings of an abnormal T-cell immunophenotype in the dermis and significantly raised B. burgdorferi IgG levels in affected individuals .
+An immunological mechanism triggered by Borrelia burgdorferi, the cause of Lyme disease, has been proposed as the trigger in at least a subset of patients, based on histological findings of an abnormal T-cell immunophenotype in the dermis and significantly raised B. burgdorferi immunoglobulin (Ig) G levels in the affected individuals .

-Improvement in atrophoderma of Pasini and Pierini has occurred during treatment with doxycycline in a patient with immunoglobulin M antibodies to B. burgdorferi .
+Improvement in atrophoderma of Pasini and Pierini has occurred during treatment with doxycycline in a patient with IgM antibodies to B. burgdorferi .

 Atrophoderma of Pasini and Pierini classically presents as asymptomatic depressed areas on the trunk and extremities.

 Atrophoderma of Pasini and Pierini may be stable or gradually progressive.
-Older lesions enlarge with time and may coalesce to form large irregularly pigmented areas, referred to as ‘footprints in the snow’ or a ‘moth-eaten’ appearance.
+Older lesions enlarge with time and may coalesce to form large irregularly pigmented areas, referred to as ‘footprints in the snow’ or as having a ‘moth-eaten’ appearance.
 New lesions may continue to develop for several decades.

-Atrophoderma of Pasini and Pierini tends to be progressive with further disfigurement of the affected area.
+Atrophoderma of Pasini and Pierini tends to be progressive, with further disfigurement of the affected area.
 There have been no reports of progression to morphoea or other complications.

 A wedge biopsy of involved and uninvolved skin may show:

+Elastic stains may show a decrease in elastic fibres.
 IgG and IgM serology for B. burgdorferi should be assessed in endemic areas.

 Several skin conditions should be considered in the differential diagnosis of atrophoderma of Pasini and Pierini.
+Conditions to consider include:

 There is no completely effective treatment for atrophoderma of Pasini and Pierini.
 Cosmetic camouflage may be considered.